-Contract Issues EU
+Contract Issues II

-Extent of applicable law
+Extent of Applicable Law

 The general position is that all issues arising under the contract are governed by the applicable law except where otherwise provided under the Convention, such as in the case of material validity and incapacity.

 Issues of interpretation of the contract are governed in accordance with the law chosen or the law applicable under the Convention when none is chosen.
-It is possible in principle for parties to choose different laws to apply to different parts.
+It is possible, in principle, for parties to choose different laws to apply to different parts.
 This may exceptionally occur where the choices are not clearly incompatible.

-The question of performance of the contract is governed by the chosen law or the applicable law under the Convention.
+The question of the performance of the contract is governed by the chosen law or the applicable law under the Convention.
 This applies to the diligence with which the obligations must be performed, conditions relating to the

 - time and place of performance, the extent to which obligations can be performed by another party, conditions as to performance both in general and in relation to certain categories of obligations such as joint and several obligations, divisible and indivisible obligations;

-- where performance consists of money, the conditions relating to discharge of the debtor, appropriation of payment and receipt.
+- where performance consists of money, the conditions relating to the discharge of the debtor, appropriation of payment and receipt.

-The Convention provides that in relation to the manner of performance and the steps to be taken in the event of defective performance, regard shall be had to the law of the country in which performance takes place.
+The Convention provides that in relation to the manner of performance and the steps to be taken in the event of defective performance, regard shall be had to the law of the country in which the performance takes place.
 This applies where the country of performance differs from the law applicable.

 - issues of liability, causation